Comparison · general

 Fee structure

-• Vinted's zero-fee model is the distinguishing feature versus other resale marketplaces — buyer pool is smaller in the US (Vinted launched there in 2022) compared to eBay or Mercari.
+- Vinted's zero-fee model is the distinguishing feature versus other resale marketplaces — buyer pool is smaller in the US (Vinted's major US launch came in 2026) compared to eBay or Mercari.

 Audience & fit